jhurel/UCLouvain-CTMA/README.md

 ## Introduction

 As part of the European project PANDEM-2, this pipeline is developped to analyse SARS-CoV-2 genomic data (from the SRA database) and its associated metadata.
-The steps performed are the mapping, the transformation of the SAM files, the variants calling and the creation of an experiment variant object.
+The steps performed are the mapping, the transformation of the SAM files, the variants calling, the consensus sequences and the creation of an experiment variant object.
 The output file is in .rds format.

 ## Params in config.yaml

 - Reference genome file
 - Metadata file
+- Genomic input data path with extension format
-- Sample names
+- Results path

-## Installation with conda
+## Installation with mamba/conda

 Git clone
 ```